alucidwolf/Bootstrap-Dropdown-inside-Dropdown/README.md

 Brief example showing how some javascript can you provide you with the opportunity to create a form inside of a dropdown using bootstrap and some additional javascript

 ##HTML
+###make sure to include bootstrap CSS and Javascript, whether it be locally, through CDN, etc.
 ```
 <!DOCTYPE html>
 <html lang="en">